NEARBuilders/bos-workspace/README.md

 The `@ignore` comment can be leveraged to omit a file from the `data.json` file.
 To execute this, add the following comment at the beginning of the file: `/*__@ignore__*/`.

+### jsonc Files

+The jsonc files will be passed through JSON.stringify and stored in the `data.json` file, the build script will also remove all the comments and spaces from the jsonc files.
+If you want to skip the JSON.stringify operation, add the following comment at the beginning of the file:
+`/*__@noStringify__*/`

 ## Development

 bOS-workspace allows you to run a local server similar to `bos-loader` that can supply the widget's code to the bOS gateways for development purposes.
 To do so, run the following command: